-Filled with pageantry and spiritual significance, the priest would ascend the ramp of the altar holding a baked loaf in each hand.
-When he reached the platform of the altar, the priest was required to methodically wave the two loaves before the Lord from each of the four sides of the altar.
+Filled with pageantry and spiritual significance, the priest would walk around the altar holding a baked loaf in each hand.
+The priest was required to methodically wave the two loaves before the Lord from each of the four sides of the altar.

 Following the exuberant Temple observance, everyone in Jerusalem gathered in private homes or public meeting places to celebrate the festive occasion, which explains why the disciples were gathered in an upper room.

 Our Lord’s own words as recorded by the apostle John are key to grasping the transformation of the day Christians now observe as Pentecost.
 The night before our Lord and Savior was crucified, He told the disciples,

 “I will ask the Father, and He will give you another Helper, to be with you forever, even the Spirit of truth” (Jn.
 14:16).

 Fifty days after His resurrection, Jesus fulfilled His promise.
 People of faith are well acquainted with the facts; but let’s look at the details.